satansdeer/satansdeer.github.com/src/pages/posts/skills-of-an-effective-developer/index.md

 So Milton the lead developer decides to refactor the codebase.

-The team starts to work, but the more they refactor – the more new bugs they intoduce.
+The team starts to work, but the more they refactor – the more new bugs they introduce.

 After a few months of exhausting "refactoring", guys end up with completely rewritten platform.
 Same level of complexity, same amount of bugs.
 Even though the code is new it already feels like legacy.